YOUR STORY BEGINS WITH A MILESTONE

 Cordón del Plata

-The Cordón del Plata is the high mountain "school" for Argentines in general.
-A short distance from Mendoza, Argentina (almost 100 km), we find, in those mountains, one of the few relatively "alpine" landscapes in the country, where the Vallecitos Mountains stand out at 5,460 meters above sea level.
-Where altitude, truly large mountains, ice, and verticality combine.
-It is a midpoint between the great distances and desert-like gentleness of the high mountains of the Northwest and the concentrated and towering granite masses of Patagonia.
-Much could be written about the geological, historical, or romantic aspects of these beautiful mountains, where so many mountaineers of different generations have many memories, dreams, and first achievements.
-But let's get down to business from an Andean perspective.
-Visible in part from the city of Mendoza and even more so from the towns in the east and the Uco Valley, from Guaymallén to San Carlos, the people of Mendoza are unaware of its secrets, and many mistake its white masses for Aconcagua or Tupungato.
-The Cordón del Plata belongs neither to the boundary mountain range or Principal Range, where Aconcagua is located, nor to the ancient Precordillera, but lies between the two, forming, along with the Cordillera del Tigre, the so-called Frontal Range.
-It is geologically the newest, and for this reason its mountains are the most slender in the Central Andes.
-Our program invites you to discover it and be captivated by its great shadows, attempting to reach several of its precious peaks.
+The Cordón del Plata mountain range is the high-altitude "school" for Argentinians in general.
+Just a short distance from Mendoza, Argentina (almost 100 km), these mountains offer one of the country's few truly "alpine" landscapes, most notably Cerro Vallecitos at 5,460 meters above sea level.
+Here, altitude, truly towering mountains, ice, and sheer verticality converge.
+It's a midpoint between the vast distances and gentle desert landscapes of the Northwest's high mountains and the concentrated, towering granite massifs of Patagonia.
+Much could be written about the geological, historical, or romantic aspects of these beautiful mountains, where so many mountaineers of different generations have countless memories, dreams, and first achievements.
+But let's focus on the concrete, from an Andean perspective.
+Partially visible from the city of Mendoza and even more so from the towns to the east and the Uco Valley, from Guaymallén to San Carlos, the Cordón del Plata remains largely unknown to the locals, who often mistake its white peaks for Aconcagua or Tupungato.
+The Cordón del Plata belongs neither to the Cordillera del Frontera (Main Range), where Aconcagua is located, nor to the ancient Precordillera, but lies between them, forming, along with the Cordillera del Tigre, the Cordillera Frontal.
+Geologically, it is the youngest range, and therefore its mountains are the most slender in the Central Andes.
+Our program invites you to explore them and be captivated by their imposing presence, attempting to reach several of their prized summits.

 Program